Infrequently Noted

 The general form of e-commerce sites has been stable for more than 20 years:

 Across all of these page types, a pervasive login and cart status widget will be displayed.
-This widget, and the site's logo, are sometimes the only consistent page elements across an e-commerce site.
+This widget, and the site's logo, are sometimes the only consistent elements.

-Consistent experience has demonstrated that the commonality of UI elements is low, that sessions have highly variable lengths, and that content freshness is paramount.
-These factors argue for server-owned data models and application state.
-The best way to reduce latency in these experiences is to optimise for lightweight individual pages.
-Aggressive asset caching, image optimisation, and server-side page-weight reduction strategies can all help.
+Long experience has demonstrated low UI commonality, highly variable session lengths, and the importance of fresh content (e.g., prices) in e-commerce.
+These factors argue for server-owned application state.
+The best way to reduce latency is to optimise for lightweight pages.
+Aggressive caching, image optimisation, and page-weight reduction strategies all help.

 Media